robertop96/fullstack-deployment-demo/README.md

 - Login into [Heroku](https://id.heroku.com/login).
 - The app you created should appear on dashboard.
 - Click on your app url.
-- Go to *Resources* Tab.
+- Go to _Resources_ Tab.
 Click in add on search bar and search for **JawsDB MySQL** for SQL database (you can also use **mLab MongoDB** if you are using NoSQL MongoDB for your own projects).
 - Provision free version of JawsDB Database as Service and click next.
-Make sure you select the free version.
-You will need to add Credit Card information the first time to be able to provision additional services, but it won't charge you anything.
+Make sure you select the free version, Kitefin Shared.
+  - **IMPORTANT NOTE:** You will need to add Credit Card information the first time to be able to provision additional services, but it won't charge you anything.
-- Go to *Settings* tab, click on **Reveal Config Vars** button.
+- Go to _Settings_ tab, click on **Reveal Config Vars** button.
 Make sure you have a config var entry there that is pointing to JawsDB URL called `JAWSDB_URL`.
 - If not, you can manually add one.
-On *Resources* tab click on JAWSDB MySQL instance and it will open a new page for you with database details.
+On _Resources_ tab click on JAWSDB MySQL instance and it will open a new page for you with database details.
 Copy the connection string that is available on top of the page in format **mysql://username:password@host:port/database**.
-Back on *Settings* tab add a config var. `JAWSDB_URL` & above connection string will be the key value pair.
+Back on _Settings_ tab add a config var. `JAWSDB_URL` & above connection string will be the key value pair.
 Enter them in the textbox.
-- Goto Buildpacks section under *Settings* tab.
+- Goto Buildpacks section under _Settings_ tab.
 Click on add buildpack and search for nodejs.
 Add it as your buildpack.
 You should see heroku/nodejs once you have successfully added it.

 ### MySQL Configuration